aedans/Nylon/README.md

 - 'O': Turns on implicit output. (default)
 - 'R': Keeps function arguments on the stack, rather than removing them.
 - 'r': Removes function arguments from the stack. (default)
-- 'z': The function flags for this function do not affect sub functions (must be first flag).
+- 'Z': The function flags for this function will affect sub functions (must be first flag).

 ## Aliases
 Aliases are defined above the 0th function using a symbol followed by any number of characters.
 Before running the program, all instances of the symbol are replaced with the characters.
 Aliases are applied top to bottom, and are not applied on themselves.
-If aliases are used, the 0th function must start with ';'.
+All lines containing aliases must start with '!', and any number of aliases may be on that line, separated by spaces.

 ## GOTOs
 - '^n': Moves to the nth function in the current function.